RonPagliuca/mod/README.md

 ## Logging

-The mod logs important events to a log file located at `F:\SPT\mymod.log`.
+The mod logs important events to a log file located at `.\PantsMod.log`.
 This includes messages such as when the mod is loaded and when the updater starts.

 ## Contributing